microchip-pic-avr-examples/avr128da48-cnano-adc-temperature-measurement-mplab/README.md

 # Analog-to-Digital Converter (ADC) - Temperature Measurement Using AVR128DA48 Microcontroller

-In this application, the ADC will be used to measure the temperature using the on-board specific sensor, and the results will be transmitted through Universal Synchronous/Asynchronous Receiver/Transmitter (USART).
+In this application, the ADC will be used to measure the temperature using the on-board specific sensor, and the results will be transmitted through UUniversal Synchronous and Asynchronous Receiver and Transmitter (USART).
 The software's example code diagram is presented in the figure below.
 <br><img src="images/soft_diagram.png" width="200">

 ## Related Documentation